groc-prog/pyneo4j-ogm/README.md

 > **Note**: This method is only available for classes inheriting from the `NodeModel` class.

 The `create()` method allows you to create a new node from a given model instance.
 All properties defined on the instance will be carried over to the corresponding node inside the graph.
-After this method has successfully finished, the instance saved to the database will be seen as `hydrated` and other methods such as `update()`, `refresh()`, usw. will be available.
+After this method has successfully finished, the instance saved to the database will be seen as `hydrated` and other methods such as `update()`, `refresh()`, etc. will be available.

 ```python
 # Creates a node inside the graph with the properties and labels